-The form of government specified in the County Charter is known as Commission-Administrator form of government, which provides for an elected body of Commissioners, one from each of five geographic districts, who are elected in staggered cycles for four-year terms and a County Administrator who is appointed by the full body of the Commissioners to oversee the day to day affairs of the County.
+The form of government specified in the County Charter is known as Commission-Administrator form of government, which provides for an elected body of Commissioners, one from each of five geographic districts, who are elected in staggered cycles for four-year terms and a County Administrator who is appointed by the full body of the Commissioners to oversee the day to day management of the County.
 Although each County Commissioner is elected as a representative from their respective districts, they represent the interests of the entire county and all of its citizens.
 In Butts County we refer to the County Manager as a County Administrator.

 The main duties of the Board of Commissioners is to pass local laws, known as ordinances, that regulate a variety of things that promote the health, safety and welfare of the citizens covered by them; to pass a balanced budget each year that funds its own operations as well as to allocate funds to the four Constitutional Officers, other elected officials, the courts and a variety of programs put in place by the State but funded locally; to ensure that necessary services are funded and provided; to set the millage rate for the County government and many other secondary duties.